If you’re having trouble getting approved for a mortgage.

 Fortunately, FHA loans have flexible credit guidelines, allowing borrowers with low credit scores to qualify.
 If you have a 580 or higher score, an FHA mortgage could be a viable option for you.

 FHA allows up to 2 non-occupant co-borrowers.
-There are some requirements that need to be met:
+Some requirements need to be met:

 - Have the required minimum qualifying credit score